![]() |

 MS KB 76 F 5, fol.
 20v

-Crucifixion and Deposition From Psalter of St. Louis and Blanche of Castille French (Paris), c.1225 Paris, Bibliotheque nationale de France MS Arsenal 1186, fol.
-24 |
+From Psalter of St. Louis and Blanche of Castille

-However, as time and techniques advanced the emotions became stronger, Mary now prays or faints from grief.
+However, as time and techniques advanced and the display of the emotions became stronger, Mary now prays or faints from grief.
 Mary Magdalene too becomes more prominent and more emotive.
 Probably due to her long standing interpretation as the sinful woman who bathed Christ’s feet with her tears and dried them with her hair, she is often seen at the feet of the corpse, touching or even kissing them.

-From Livre d'images de Madame Marie
+From the Livre d'images de Madame Marie

 Belgian (Hainaut), c.1285-1290